DartCF/respire/README.md

 # respire

-RESPIRE is the REpoSitory for Pulmonary expressIon data Reuse
+RESPIRE is the REpoSitory for Pulmonary expressIon data Reuse.
+Detailed documentation available in the [RESPIRE Wiki](https://github.com/DartCF/respire/wiki)

 ## Project Goal